Elsioufy/translator/README.md

 The updated translation can be seen either in admin or home page after changing the language.

+## Testing

+We use rspec, our main spec tests are found under: `spec/`, to run existing tests type: `rspec`

 ## Deployment

 For deploying on heroku: